 WHAT: Rally your neighbors together (you'll need at least 10 of them) to win a community orchard!
 You can plant trees in public space, on private properties, or both.
 Each of the five winning neighborhoods will receive up to 30 fruit and nut producing plants.
 Yum!
 (PS: Two representatives from each applying group also get a free ticket to the Fruity Nutty Affair!)

 WHERE: Your neighborhood!
 All trees must be planted within a 4-block radius.
 Get to know your neighbors by entering this contest, and you could be swapping peaches for pears next summer.

 Español: Descargar el póster en español

-HOW: Click here to download our 2016 application and additional resource packet (link below).
-You'll need both to put together your application!
+HOW: DOWNLOAD THE APPLICATION and ADDITIONAL RESOURCES PACKET You will need both the application and additional resource packet to put together your application!
 Printed copies may be picked up by request at our office.
 Email Kelly to request one or call: 414-431-0888.

 Pete's Fruit Market

 Peace Park & Garden

 COA Youth & Family Center - Goldin Center